MarioMNM/PostU/README.md

 ![img](app/assets/images/Walkthrough/3.PNG)

-3) By clicking on the Sign up button you will recive an email as follows:
+3) By clicking on the Sign up button you will recive an email as the following:

 ![img](app/assets/images/Walkthrough/15.PNG)